beorn7/histogram_experiments/README.md

   latency?”
 However, often a slightly different question is more relevant:
   “What is the percentage of requests served faster than 150ms?”
-The latter question can be answered precisely with a bucket boundary at 150ms, which is an important advantage of the exesting Prometheus Histograms, provided you actually have set a bucket boundary at that value.
+The latter question can be answered precisely with a bucket boundary at 150ms, which is an important advantage of the existing Prometheus Histograms, provided you actually have set a bucket boundary at that value.
 It is also the main reason behind circlllhist, which assumes that that question is usually asked with round decimal numbers and therefore trades off a relatively high worst-case